ActionsDesk/cascading-downstream-merge/docs/cascading-auto-merge.md

 ### A semantic version number - MAJOR.MINOR.PATCH

 - **MAJOR** version when you make incompatible API changes
-- **MINOR** version when you add functionality in a backwards compatible manner
+- **MINOR** version when you add functionality in a backward compatible manner
-- **PATCH** version when you make backwards compatible bug fixes
+- **PATCH** version when you make backward compatible bugfixes

-### Additional labels for pre-release and build metadata
+### Additional labels for prerelease and build metadata

 These are available as extensions to the MAJOR.MINOR.PATCH format.